 18. Design with Monochrome

 A monochromatic color scheme feels sophisticated and intentional.
-Choose one color and use varying shades throughout the roomโlight walls, medium sofa, dark accent chair.
-Add interest through texture rather than color: smooth leather, nubby linen, glossy lacquer, matte paint.
-This approach creates a calm, cohesive space that never feels boring because the textures do all the talking.
+Choose one color and use varying shades throughout the room — light walls medium sofa dark accent chair.
+Add interest through texture rather than color — smooth leather nubby linen glossy lacquer matte paint.
+This approach creates a calm cohesive space that never feels boring because the textures do all the talking.

 19. Install Floating Shelves

-20. Create Zones with Area Rugs
+Check Price on Amazon20.
+Create Zones with Area Rugs

-21. Maximize Vertical Space
+Check Price on Amazon21.
+Maximize Vertical Space

 22. Add Warmth with Layered Lighting

-23. Embrace Bold Wallpaper
+Check Price on Amazon23.
+Embrace Bold Wallpaper

 24. Design with a Sectional